aurimas13/Road-App/README.md

 >>> python fetch.py
 ```

-Afterwards to enable users to run the Flask API, you can run:
+Afterwards to enable users to run the Flask API, you do that by running:

 ```
 >>> flask run